TrackerControl/tracker-control-android/README.md

 ## Privacy notice

-Tracker Control allows users to monitor the network communications on their Android device.
+TrackerControl allows users to monitor the network communications on their Android device.
 This network data qualifies as personal data, but is only processed locally on the user's device.

-If the user consents, Tracker Control contacts the Google Play Store to retrieve further information about the users' apps.
+If the user consents, TrackerControl contacts the Google Play Store to retrieve further information about the users' apps.
 No personal data is shared with Google, other than what is strictly necessary for network communications (e.g. IP address).

-Tracker Control saves two pieces of information on the user's device:
+TrackerControl saves two pieces of information on the user's device:

 1. a database of network communications, and
 2. user settings.

-This data is necessary for the functioning of Tracker Control.
+This data is necessary for the functioning of TrackerControl.

 This information is kept on the user's device until app data is removed manually by the user (e.g. by uninstalling).